lee-joanne/yakker-frontend/README.md

 ![Screenshot of 404 page](documentation/404-page.png)

 If the user accesses a url that does not exist, the user will be automatically redirected to a 404 page with a gif of Kermit the Frog.
 The user will always reach this page when typing in an invalid url within the Yakker domain, thanks to React Router Dom's routes.
+Clicking on 'go back' will redirected user to the previous page they were on.

 User stories covered: